bitroniq/docker-compose-traefik/README.md

 ## Web apps and websites reconfiguration to expose via Traefik

-The only things that must be changed are:
+The only things that must be changed in typical `docker-compose.yml` are:
 * to remove the ports exposing definitions (Traefik will expose what is needed automatically)
 * add `networks: web` - services will communicate with Traefik using this network
 * add traefik labels - Traefik needs to know which Layer 7 `Host` must be used for routing traffic

-Example - Simple apache config:
+Example - Simple apache `docker-compose.yml`:
 ```yml
 version: '2'